MonroeGordon/NeuralNetwork/algorithms/README.md

 ## Algorithms Module
 Module containing machine learning and AI algorithms that are separate from models.

+### K-Means Clustering (kmeans.py)
+Contains a class for clustering data points into clusters using the K-means clustering algorithm.

+Details:
+- **KMeans**: Class containing a function for clustering data points using K-means clustering.
+  - _cluster_: Cluster data points into the specified number of clusters using K-means clustering.

 ### K-Nearest Neighbors (knn.py)
 Contains a class for predicting class labels or target values using the K-nearest neighbors algorithm.